 Witness gives account of fatal officer-involved shooting

-A witness to a deadly police officer-involved shooting is giving her account of what happened at a West Palm Beach apartment complex parking lot Monday.
+A witness to a fatal police officer-involved shooting gave her account of what happened at a West Palm Beach apartment complex parking lot Monday.

 The shooting took place just after 3 p.m. at the Paradise Cove apartments in the 1200 block of The Pointe Drive, located just off Village Boulevard.